 We can also do it when we’re tired.
 Daily newspapers, by their very nature, aim to get the most up-to-date news stories before going to press.
 This can mean removing and replacing stories at the last minute.
 With the presses ready to roll and editorial support poised to okay the release of pages, editing has to be done swiftly and accurately.
 Often, there is barely enough time for more than a cursory proofread afterwards, so we’re often doing on-the-spot proof-editing against the clock … at the end of a shift … just before midnight.

-So, as well as keeping our cool when working against deadlines (the flipside being that we are avid subscribers to Parkinson’s Law when no deadline is looming), a sub-editor has many more skills in his or her pencil case.
+So, as well as keeping our cool when working against deadlines (the flipside is that we are avid subscribers to Parkinson’s Law when no deadline is looming), a sub-editor has many more skills in his or her pencil case.

 These include: headline writing; cutting copy from 300 words to 50 yet still retaining the essential details; turning a complicated feature about, say the stock market, into language everyone can understand; cropping pictures to create maximum impact; checking captions and cross-checking that the words and names in the caption marry up with a) the picture and b) the accompanying text; rewriting stories to put the most interesting angle at the top; rewriting stories to make them read well.